Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 How Does Nonprofit Donation Processing Work?

-- An online donation is made with a credit or debit card or an e-check.
+An online donation is made with a credit/debit card or an e-check.

-- If approved, the donation is taken from the donor’s account and deposited into the nonprofit merchant account.
+If approved, the donation is taken from the donor’s account and deposited into the nonprofit’s merchant account.

-- The donor information the donor entered while making the donation goes into the nonprofit’s donor database.
+The information the donor entered while making the donation goes into the nonprofit’s donor database.

 Credit and debit card transactions will include a flat rate and a small percentage to cover processing fees.
-ACH payments are simpler since the process does not include the large card association.
-But these days, what works the best with your millennial and other newer generations of donors is the digital wallet payment option.
+ACH payments are simpler, since the process doesn’t include the large card association.
+But these days, what works the best with your Millennial and other newer generations of donors is the digital wallet payment option.

 Donorbox offers a no-contract, low-cost donation processing option for all nonprofits.
-It uses Stripe as its main payment processing system and offers a plethora of payment methods including all kinds of credit and debit cards, low-cost ACH bank transfer, SEPA, Canadian PADs, UK Direct Debit, Apple Pay, and Google Pay.
+We use Stripe as our main payment processing system and offer a plethora of payment methods.

-All Donorbox campaigns come enabled with Donorbox UltraSwift™ Pay which helps you use the power of digital wallets like Apple Pay, Google Pay, Venmo, etc. They make the donation process 4 times faster for your donors.
+All Donorbox campaigns come enabled with Donorbox UltraSwift™ Pay, which helps you use the power of digital wallets, including Apple Pay, Google Pay, and Venmo.
+This makes the donation process 4x times faster for your donors.

 Why Do Nonprofits Need a Payment Processor?